Does your insurance cover speech therapy?

 If anything is unclear, ask for clarification or speak with a supervisor.
 This will help avoid surprises after you submit for reimbursement.

 Remember that you are responsible for all charges at the time of service.
 Your insurance coverage and any reimbursement is a contract between you and your insurance company.
-The above is only general recommendations and Speech Spark Services, LLC, is not responsible for coverage.
+The above is only general recommendations and Speech Spark Services, LLC, is not responsible for coverage or reimbursement.